Class Abstraction

 When inheriting from an abstract class, all methods marked abstract in the parent's class declaration must be defined by the child class, and follow the usual inheritance and signature compatibility rules.

-Example #1 Abstract class example
+Example #1 Abstract method example

 <?php